Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials: Experiments

-\textbf{Task.} To demonstrate the effectiveness of the MLIP foundation model for 3D molecular property prediction, we fine-tune the pre-trained foundation model on downstream tasks where the goal is to predict molecular properties given 3D molecular structures.
+\textbf{Task.} To demonstrate the effectiveness of the MLIP pre-trained model for 3D molecular property prediction, we fine-tune the pre-trained pre-trained model on downstream tasks where the goal is to predict molecular properties given 3D molecular structures.
 In this setting, ground-truth geometries are used as input.
 We evaluate the performance on two benchmark datasets, as described below.

 \textbf{Datasets.} We use Molecule3D subset created in~\cref{sec: geometry finetune} and \(\nabla^2\)DFT~\citep{khrabrov2024nabla} datasets.
 The details of the datasets can be found in~\cref{app: downstream dataset}.
 In this task, we predict the HOMO-LUMO gap, and ground truth 3D geometries are provided.
 Additional results on the full Molecule3D dataset are provided in~\cref{app: molecule3d full dataset}.